giorn/Projects/README.md

 List of inventions
 - *Failure-robust BFGS algorithm*
-- *Acceleration of optimization on a neural network surrogate model* (Trade-Secret)
+- *Acceleration of optimization on a neural network surrogate model* (STMicroelectronics Trade-Secret)